 UCC §9-315(a), in providing that authorized dispositions merely result in the secured party having an interest in the proceeds of the sub-sale (as opposed to the security interest following the goods themselves down the chain of transactions), gives body to the 'underlying philosophy of the UCC [which] is to protect the security interest so long as it does not interfere with the normal flow of commerce'.172 It provides protection for the purchaser, whose level of knowledge or control over the behaviour and actions of parties further up the chain of transactions will be limited.
 The burden of the risk of loss is placed firmly with the secured party, who is in the best position to assess the value (as against the risk) of allowing someone to have control of their goods without having purchased them outright in the first instance.
 With these expressions of policy in mind, it becomes agreeable to accept that under §9-315(a) Highway's receiver could have succeeded in showing that the title to the goods had in fact passed to the purchaser (Kingfry) prior to the 'repossession' by Harris.
 This would have occurred because Harris's interest was solely focused on the proceeds of the sale of the meat.
-Indeed, it may be possible to state that generally '[a]s a matter of everyday practice the seller/supplier would only be concerned with payment, and if this could come about only via sub-sale, then so be it'.
-173 This is obvious in the context of the original transaction, whereby Harris sold to Highway, who then sold to Kingfry.
+Indeed, it may be possible to state that generally '[a]s a matter of everyday practice the seller/supplier would only be concerned with payment, and if this could come about only via sub-sale, then so be it'.173 This is obvious in the context of the original transaction, whereby Harris sold to Highway, who then sold to Kingfry.
 In this initial transaction, Harris was concerned with receiving payment.
 The failure to receive payment led to Harris repossessing the goods under the terms of its retention of title clause.
-However, Harris did not actually physically repossess the goods: he left them with Kingfry, and this bailment was predicated on the future purchase of the goods by Kingfry direct from Harris.
-Thus at all parts of the transaction, Harris was solely concerned with the money value, i.e. the proceeds.
-With this in mind, it is difficult to separate out Highway Foods from the general tenor of the UCC itself and the relevant case law.
-In particular, the privileged position of inventory, where the acceptance of the possibility, indeed the necessity, of a sub-sale in order to generate the proceeds needed to service the debt appears to suggest quite strongly that Harris had impliedly authorized the disposition by Highway.
-The retention of title clause
+However, Harris did not actually physically repossess the goods: he left them with Kingfry, and this bailment was predicated on the future purchase

-McFadden v Mercantile-Safe Deposit & Trust Co, above n.
+- 171 In re Frank Meador Leasing, above n.
+80 at 914.
+It is accepted that the court stated that it is axiomatic that the secured party surrenders its claim in the goods themselves in sales to buyers in the ordinary course of business (i.e. in the context of the nemo dat exception provided by §9-320(a), see above n.
+77 and following text), but it is submitted that the particular context of the statement (following an explicit analysis of the rationale of authorization operating in the context of retail sellers) demonstrates that the court considered this point to be of general application. - 172 McFadden v Mercantile-Safe Deposit & Trust Co, above n.
 159 at 209, following D.W.
 Lee, 'Perfection of Priorities Under the Uniform Commercial Code' (1962) 17 Wyoming LJ 1 at 34.
 See also 'California Chattel Security and Article 9 of the Uniform Commercial Code' (1961) 8 UCLA L Rev 812 at 898; C.L.
-Knapp, 'Protecting the Buyer of Previously Encumbered Goods: Another Plea for Revision of UCC Section 9-307(1)' (1973) 15 Arizona L Rev 861 at 877.

-de Lacy, above n.
+Knapp, 'Protecting the Buyer of Previously Encumbered Goods: Another Plea for Revision of UCC Section 9-307(1)' (1973) 15 Arizona L Rev 861 at 877. - 173 de Lacy, above n.
 3 at 333.
 It is not entirely clear whether de Lacy makes this comment in the context of Romalpa-type situations, or whether it is a general observation.